englekk/handbook-docs/Fuse/09 - Navigation.md

 * @(ForwardDirection) - Specifies the direction the user has to swipe in order to navigate forwards.
 * @(SwipeEnds) - Decides how the animation handles there not being a next or previous element to navigate to. `Closed` hard-limits the animation to the end of the last element, `Open` lets the user swipe unhindered, `Short` adds resistance to the animation, effectively slowing the animation down the further the user swipes.
 * @(VelocityThreshold) - Minimum velocity required to snap to the next element.
+* @(AllowedDirections) - Limits which direction (in terms of navigation) the user is allowed to swipe.

 ### $(ForwardDirection)